 What is criminal justice studies — and what’s the difference between criminal justice and criminology?
 Criminology refers to the study of crime and justice in society.
 It uses sociological, psychological, technological and legal perspectives to theorize the causes and effects of crime and justice policy.
 Criminal justice generally refers to the application of those ideas and theories within a judicial system, with a focus on law enforcement and corrections.
 Despite the differences between criminal justice and criminology, the disciplines share a focus on preventing crime and ultimately creating safer societies.

 The Drexel Co-Op for Drexel Criminology & Justice Studies Students

-Through Drexel's renowned cooperative education program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their resumes and building a professional network in the process.
+Through Drexel's renowned cooperative education program, criminal and justice studies students experience six-months of full-time employment, exploring their career options, strengthening their résumés and building a professional network in the process.

-The Department of Criminology and Justice Studies offers two options for students: A four-year, one co-op option; and a four-year no Co-op option.
-While both options exist, we encourage students to take advantage of the co-op program.
+The Department of Criminology and Justice Studies offers a four-year, one co-op option; and a four-year, no co-op option.
+However, we strongly encourage students to take advantage of the co-op program.